openmas-ai/openmas/docs/guides/mcp_sse_tool_call_tutorial.md

 class ToolUserAgent(BaseAgent):
     """Agent that uses an MCP tool over SSE.

-    This agent calls the "process_data" tool provided by the ToolProviderAgent, sends some text data, and processes the result.
+    This agent calls the "process_text" tool provided by the ToolProviderAgent, sends text data, and processes the result.

-    Unlike stdio-based tools, this agent connects to the provider over HTTP using Server-Sent Events (SSE).
     """

     async def setup(self) -> None: